 As reported in an article by Maria M. Silva in the Times Union in Albany, Kennedy and a partner founded the Alliance as a “food sovereignty project that aims to create a regional food system founded on more equitable and sustainable food practices.”

-New York state, with 1,407 certified organic farms, is one of only three states in the country with more than 1,000 organic farms, trailing only agriculture behemoth California’s 3,061 and Wisconsin’s 1,455, according to a USDOA report for 2021.
-And New York had the second most acres certified as organic, with 331,000, a distant second to California’s 814,000, but significantly ahead of the other top-five ag states Iowa, Nebraska, Texas and Minnesota.
+New York state, with over 1,40 certified organic farms, is one of only three states in the country with more than 1,000 organic farms, trailing only agriculture behemoth California and Wisconsin, with over 3000 and nearly 1500, respectively.

-In total, organic farming in New York State is growing twice as fast as the national average and accounts for four percent of the state’s farm land, compared with 0.6 percent nationally, Reuters reported.
+In total, organic farming in New York State is growing twice as fast as the national average and accounts for approximately four percent of the state’s farm land, compared with 0.6 percent nationally.

 The Hudson Valley going north to Albany, particularly along the Interstate-87 corridor, has a significant presence in the market, in part because of farmers markets in nearby cities (for example Troy, Newburgh and Saratoga Springs), as well as the extensive greenmarket network in New York City with more than 50, according to Lancaster Farming.